-But the influence of Crossroads was clear when the song the fictional Holly Brown had taken to number one in the show was released, it went to number two.
+But the influence of Crossroads was clear when the song the fictional Holly Brown had taken to Number One in the show was actually released.
+It went to number two.
 Written by Simon May who also wrote the theme to Eastenders (wonder if he gets a royalty every time it’s played?) and Howard’s Way, it’s a formulaic and quite irritating song but certainly hit the spot with Crossroads viewers.

 Reading interviews with former Crossroads actors it’s easy to see who ruled the roost in this long-running production.
 One actor talked about the Green Room where all the regulars had their own chairs and in the centre was Nolly’s throne and, if lucky enough, they’d be allowed to touch the hem of her garment.
 And this eventually proved too much for the executives at ATV who balked at the negative criticism the show always attracted.
 A school of thought believes that Noele was strategically sacked in an attempt to let the show wither on the vine.
 Which is exactly what happened.
 Eventually.

 While at primary school in the 60s we had a very affected old music teacher who delivered her last music lesson to us before retirement.
-‘Will you ever come back Mrs Caldwell?’ giggled an old pal of mine as she made her way to the door.
-Slowly and without breaking stride, she turned and said in the loviest of manners, ‘Some day….some day…’ And lo she was gone.
+‘Will you ever come back, Mrs Caldwell?’ giggled an old pal of mine as she made her way to the door.
+Slowly and without breaking stride, looking straight ahead, she replied in the loviest of manners, ‘Some day….some day…’ And lo she was gone.

 And this is how I envisaged Nolly’s departure from Crossroads although in an altogether less benign way.
-She quickly did the rounds of lunchtime chat shows (Pebble Mill, Wogan, Harty) bemoaning the way she was unceremoniously dumped after all she’d done for them and she even released a record of such melodramatic magnitude it literally has to be seen and heard to be believed.
+She quickly did the rounds of lunchtime chat shows (Pebble Mill, Harty, Titchmarsh) bemoaning the brutal manner she was unceremoniously dumped after all she’d done for them and she even released a record of such melodramatic magnitude it literally has to be seen and heard to be believed.
 Was she going quietly?
 Was she fuck!